 Step 1: Receiving

-Your 3PL needs your inventory in-hand in order to start fulfiling orders.
-Receiving refers to the acceptance and storage of incoming inventory at the fulfilment centre.
+Receiving refers to the acceptance and storage of incoming inventory at a fulfilment centre.

-Once the 3PL receives your inventory, the items are then stored in dedicated warehousing storage locations, such as shelves, bins, or pallets.
+Once inventory arrives at loading docks, it is counted and checked for quality.
+The items are then stored in dedicated warehousing storage locations, such as shelves, bins, or pallets.

 Step 2: Picking

-When an order is pushed to your 3PL’s order fulfilment system, it is assigned to the picking team.
+When you work with a 3PL, each order is pushed to your 3PL’s order fulfilment system, where it is assigned to the warehouse picking team.
 A picker receives a packing slip with the items, quantities, and storage locations at the facility to collect the ordered products from their respective locations.

 Step 3: Packing

-Once all items in an order have been picked, it’s time to get them securely packed up.
+Once all items in an order have been picked, it’s time to get them securely packed up in a box or poly mailer, which gets sent to the customer.

 Step 4: Shipping

-One big benefit of outsourcing fulfilment is that major couriers pick up orders directly from the 3PL’s fulfilment centres to ship.
+One big benefit of outsourcing fulfilment is that major couriers pick up orders directly from the 3PL’s fulfilment centres to ship, saving you a trip to the post office (or the hassle of arranging courier pickups yourself).

 Once the order ships, you receive order tracking information.
-Depending on the 3PL’s technology, you can either automatically or manually share this info with customers.
+Depending on your 3PL’s technology, you can either automatically or manually share this information with customers.

 - How many SKUs does your business sell?